dglava/showsho/README.md

 ```

 #### Notes
-- Depending on your timezone, it is probably recommended to add an additional day to a show's premiere/airing date.
+- Depending on your timezone, it is probably recommended to add an additional day to the show's premiere/airing dates with the `-d` flag.
 For example: if you're in UTC+2 and watching a show broadcast in the US, you don't want to get notified a day before it actually airs, but the day after.
+Downloading torrents will also benefit from that, since they might not be instantly available on the same day (night).
 - **Remember:** While downloading .torrent files (or using the bittorrent protocol for downloads) isn't illegal by itself, you shouldn't download unauthorized copies of media.